sapana-roehampton/OS-Coursework/week6.md

 #  Week 6 — Performance Evaluation & System Optimisation

-This week focuses on analysing system performance under different workloads, identifying bottlenecks, and applying optimisations to improve responsiveness and stability.
-All tests were performed on my Ubuntu VirtualBox server (`sapana-server`) using SSH access from my Windows host machine.
+This week specially focuses on examining the system efficiency across workloads detecting bottlenecks and implementing optimisations to enhance responsiveness and reliability.
+All evaluations were conducted on my Ubuntu VirtualBox server (`sapana-server`) via SSH connection, from my Windows host device.

 ---